OnurGumus/onurgumus.github.io/_posts/2020-12-09-Common-misconceptions-about diagnosing-memory-cpu-problems.md

 ## Mistake #2: My system has 16 GB RAM whereas my app uses around only 800 MB, so it is unlikely that I will get Out Of Memory Exception

 Both Linux and Windows operating system tricks the process such that for 64 bit-processes, the process believes it has terabytes of RAM available.
-But for 32-bit processes, it only has 4GB RAM!!
+But for 32-bit processes, they only have 4GB Ram available!
 And half of it is reserved for the kernel space that means only 2GB RAM available to your process if it is 32-bit.

 Ok, even if we have 2 GB, but I still have 1.2 GB to go.
 Not quite!
 If your process is a .NET process, then the managed memory is splitted in several sections.
 Whenever the garbage collector triggers, it will defragment the memory for you, so that the managed memory allocated is a single piece if we exclude the pinned items.